 To Love is to Share

 Street Children in Need of Support to join School in 2021

 Over the past year, the staff and street children at Kwetu Home of Peace have faced many challenges emanating from difficult economic times in light of the Covid-19 pandemic.
 Throughout the year 2020, many of us have struggled to come to terms with the evolving impact of Coronavirus.
 And, at Kwetu Home of Peace, our organization is no exception.

 Our work with street children is driven at all times by understanding that each child is an individual with a unique set of experience, aspirations, needs and challenges.
 Each one of us does his part and considers that the welfare of these children is our own responsibility.

-This year, we held a graduation ceremony for 11 street boys on the 4th of December 2020 who have made the transition from the streets to the half-way rescue centre and have successfully completed their short rehabilitation program at Kwetu Home of Peace main centre in Madaraka.
-After being transferred to the Ruai Centre on the 6th of December 2020, they are now awaiting for their admissions into schools to start their formal education.
+This year, we held a graduation ceremony for 11 street boys on the 4th of December 2020 who have made the transition from the streets to the halfway rescue centre and have successfully completed their short rehabilitation program at Kwetu Home of Peace main centre in Madaraka.
+After being transferred to the Ruai Centre on the 6th of December 2020, they are now waiting for their admissions into schools to start their formal education.